• Skip to primary navigation

 Overhead shot of small white mugs on a table with hot apple cider.

-This Hot Apple Cider is a family recipe.
+This Apple Cider from apple juice is a family recipe.
 And by “family recipe,” I mean I’m sure it came off of a can or out of a cookbook at some point and we adopted it as our own.

 Not maliciously, I assure you.
 But you know how things go.
 It gets passed around over the years and made as a holiday tradition.
 And recipe credit gets diluted.